jtauber/cassidy/README.md

 At present it implements a decent part of the CSS selectors spec.

+Next is to implement the property model and then value calculation and inheritance.

     >>> import html5lib
     >>> from cassidy.selectors import selector
     >>> doc = html5lib.parse("<div><p id='foo'>hello</p><p class='bar'>world</p></div>")